MUA of Nasal Bones

 - Apply local anaesthetic spray or pledgets to nasal mucosa

 The nasal bones are manipulated using digital pressure.
-The fracture-dislocation is distracted caudally (ie towards the chin) before point pressure is applied gently to the lateral part of the bones to restore a more normal shape.
+The fracture-dislocation is distracted caudally (ie towards the chin) before pressure is applied gently to the bones to restore a more normal shape.
 Sometimes, a crack can be felt when the bones move back into place.

 In theatre, Walsham's forceps or elevators may also be used to manipulate the bones.
 Small pieces of surgical tape/plasters may be applied onto the external nose.
 Additionally, the surgeon may apply a thermoplastic or plaster of Paris nasal splint if they feel the nasal bones are unstable.

-Bruising and swelling This is less common and settles over in the days or weeks following the procedure.
+Bruising and swelling This settles over in the days or weeks following the procedure.

-Unsatisfactory cosmetic appearance Nasal deformity may persist despite MUA either under general or local anaesthesia.
-Septorhinoplasty may be considered after an interval.
+Unsatisfactory cosmetic appearance Nasal deformity may persist despite MUA.
+Septorhinoplasty may be considered after an interval depending on various factors including local funding arrangements.

 Patients are discharged on the same day.
 No routine ENT follow up is required.
-Patients can take simple analgesia (NB – it is cheaper for patients who pay for their prescription to obtain this from the supermarket).
+Patients can take simple analgesia.

-If tape/splints have been applied then these can generally be removed after 5-7 days.
+If tape/splints have been applied then these can generally be removed by the patient after 5-7 days.
 Patients should avoid contact sports for 6-8 weeks.

 (1) Khwaja S et al (2007).
 Nasal fracture reduction: local versus general anaesthesia.
 Rhinology 45 (1): 83-8.